DtNeo/n8n-qonto-node/README.md

 Actual Status of Qonto node:

+    SANDBOX didn't work.
+I don't know why...
+URL ?
+    Now PROD works on Oauth2 (Thank you Jon)

     attachment Operations,
     	GET - Ok
-    	POST - No, need Oauth2
+    	POST - Need to be test in SANDBOX Oauth2 attachmentsInATransaction Operations,
-    attachmentsInATransaction Operations,
     	GET - Ok
-    	POST - No, need Oauth2
-    	DELETE - No, need Oauth2
-    beneficiaries Operations,
+    	POST - No, Need to be test in SANDBOX Oauth2 DELETE - No, Need to be test in SANDBOX Oauth2 beneficiaries Operations,
     	GET - Ok
     	PATCH - ?
     externalTransfers Operations,
     	GET - Ok
-    	POST - No, need Oauth2
+    	POST - Need to be test in SANDBOX Oauth2 internalTransactions Operations,
-    internalTransactions Operations,
-    	POST - No, need Oauth2
+    	POST - Need to be test in SANDBOX Oauth2 labels Operations,
-    labels Operations,
     	GET - Ok
     memberships Operations,